syedf/STS/README.md

 # STS | Skip The Sequel
-A mean stack app to track watched movies.
+A mean stack website to track watched movies.

 Instructions to install: